 Joy McKinney was born in Montgomery, Alabama.
 She received her undergraduate degree from the Atlanta College of Art and her MFA in photography from Parsons The New School for Design, New York.

-In her work, Joy McKinney transcends social norms and is not afraid to put herself in unconventional social positions in order to create a strong connection with her subjects and capture the strength and intensity of their emotions.
-With her experimental approach, she is able to challenge the socially accepted boundaries between people and connect with strangers in a real and meaningful way, in a bid to break down social barriers and social norms.
+In her work, Joy McKinney transcends social norms and is not afraid to put herself in unconventional positions in order to create a strong connection with her subjects.
+With her experimental approach, she is able to challenge the socially accepted boundaries between people and connect with strangers in a bid to break down barriers and social norms.